801-792-6479

 • Homes built before 1940 – 87%

-For whole house tests, we use a state of the art XRF Analyzer which reads the level of lead in the paint with complete precision and without any damage to the surface.
-We can test all painted surfaces and soil around the home and provide a detailed report of the results, which easily identifies the location and level of any lead-based paint.
+We test using a state of the art XRF Analyzer which reads the level of lead in the paint with complete precision and without any damage to the surface.
+We We normally test about 30-40 areas around the home and provide a detailed report of the results, which easily identifies the location and level of any lead-based paint.

 The Utah LBP Program establishes and enforces work practice procedures for LBP activities and RRP performed by paid contractors in the State of Utah.
 The program oversees the certification of individuals and firms performing either LBP or RRP work activities.